stackevo/spudreq/draft-trammell-spud-req.md

 ## Minimal non-productive traffic

-SPUD should not introduce additional non-productive traffic (e.g. keepalives), and should provide mechanisms to allow its superstrates to minimize their reliance on non-productive traffic.
+SPUD should minimize additional non-productive traffic (e.g. keepalives), and should provide mechanisms to allow its superstrates to minimize their reliance on non-productive traffic.

-## Invariance of Security Semantics
+## Preservation of Security Properties

-The use of SPUD must not change the security semantics of the superstrate.
+The use of SPUD must not weaken the security properties of the superstrate.
 If the superstrate includes payload encryption for confidentiality, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
 While a box along the path may indicate a particular flow